peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

      a report query with an appropriate extended DNS error code as described in {{!RFC8914}}.

-     If the check finds that the CDS/CDNSKEY RRset has indeed changed, the parent MAY reset the scanning timer for children for which NOTIFY(CDS) is received, or reduce the periodic scanning frequency accordingly (e.g. to every two weeks).
+     If the check finds that the CDS/CDNSKEY RRset is indeed new or has changed, the parent MAY reset the scanning timer for children for which NOTIFY(CDS) is received, or reduce the periodic scanning frequency accordingly (e.g. to every two weeks).
      This will decrease the scanning effort for the parent.
      If a CDS/CDNSKEY change is then detected (without having received a notification), the parent SHOULD clear that state and revert to